 -

-Vegetable capsules : HPMC and pullulan (fermentation polysaccharide) are compatible with Vegan labels, subject to colorings (exclude carmine/E120 ).
+Vegetable capsules: HPMC and pullulan (fermentation polysaccharide) are compatible with Vegan labels, subject to colorants (exclude carmine/E120).

 -

-Beware of abuse : the term "organic shilajit" for a pure resin is misleading if no organic certificate covers the final product .
-Multi-ingredient formulas can be eligible if the agricultural part is certified and the majority according to the rules.
+Beware of abuses: the claim "organic shilajit" for a pure resin is misleading if no Organic certificate covers the final product.
+Multi-ingredient formulas, however, may be eligible if the agricultural part is certified and predominant according to the rules.

-6) Cross-cutting quality: COA, heavy metals & EU compliance
+6) Transversal quality: COA, heavy metals & EU compliance

 -